 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
 It eliminates certain disclosure requirements for fair value measurements for all entities, requires public entities to disclose certain new information and modifies some disclosure requirements.
 The amended guidance intended to improve the effectiveness of disclosures in the notes to financial statements by focusing on requirements that clearly communicate the most important information to users of the financial statements.
 The guidance is effective for interim and annual periods beginning after December 15, 2019.
-For the year ending December 31, 2019, the Foundation has elected to adopt this pronouncement, and the notes to these financial statements reflect the changes to the disclosure requirements.
+The notes to these financial statements reflect the changes to the disclosure requirements.